The way you use your time is the way you live your life.

-Think about it.
-New Year’s Resolutions, for some, can provide a good example of this phenomenon.
-A resolution to exercise every day, if you have not been exercising at all, is probably not founded in the reality of your everyday lifestyle, priorities, and time choices.
+Let’s say you make a resolution to exercise every day.
+If you have not been exercising at all, this is probably not founded in the reality of your everyday lifestyle, priorities, and time choices.
 You may follow through for a couple of weeks, but the enterprise is likely to peter out, probably leaving you feeling discouraged and self-critical.

 Even more to the point, if you are not taking into account your energy and work style, your time management efforts will be constantly frustrated as you bump into yourself at every turn.
 Trying to manage your time and your time priorities without being aware of your energy style and preferences is like trying to run an obstacle course in the dark!

-I recently wrote an article titled Time Management Tips – 5 Ways Introverts Can Supercharge Their Productivity that explores this issue and offers tips for managing time based on your work style and your strengths.
+I recently wrote an article titled Time Management Tips – 5 Ways Introverts Can Supercharge Their Productivity.
+It explores this issue and offers tips for time choices based on your work style and your strengths.
 That’s the key – recognizing your style and working from its strengths.
 You’ll want to build in time to foster and enhance those strengths.

 According to Marti Olsen Lani, author of The Introvert Advantage, introvert strengths include independence, capacity to work well in one-to-one situations, ability to concentrate closely on tasks, creativity, and capacity to analyze systems.